7 Most Difficult Languages to Learn in the World

 Besides, it also has a complex system of honorifics.

 Japanese is not for the faint of heart.
-No surprise, it is considered as the super hardest language as per FSI studies.
+No surprise, it is considered the super hardest language, as per FSI studies.

 • Speaking and Grammar: Difficult